theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 ## Installation
 There are 2 methods to install the runtime.
-- Download the release (easy)
+- Download the release or nightly build (easy)
 - Build the file yourself (harder)

+> [!NOTE]
+> Nightly builds are significantly more unstable than releases and should probably only be used if you are instructed to do so in a bug report.

 ### Get up and running for 3DS

-Download the .3dsx file in the Releases tab
+Download the .3dsx file in the Releases tab or [nightly build](https://nightly.link/NateXS/Scratch-3DS/workflows/nightly-3ds/main/Scratch%203DS%20Nightly.zip).

 - Place the .3dsx file in the `3ds/` folder of your 3DS SD card, along with any Scratch projects you want to run.
 - Note: Scratch-3DS is also on Universal Updater, so you can just download it there and keep it updated that way.